benyap/terraform-aws-modules/terraform-setup/README.md

 - `terraform_role_description`

-- `terraform_ole_create_date`
+- `terraform_role_create_date`

 ## Pre-requisites

 1. Create an IAM user with adminstrator access.
    This use should only be used to set up the initial IAM settings and deleted afterwards.
    Save the user's access key and secret to ~/.aws/credentials file under a profile like so:

 ```
 [PROFILE_NAME]